By John Hood and Ted Kaye, May 2010 (updated January 2020)

-At our meeting in January 2001, we agreed to identify ourselves with the official name of “Portland Flag Association”.
+At our meeting on January 11, 2001, we agreed to identify ourselves with the official name of “Portland Flag Association”.

 The quarterly meetings became regular rotating events at four members’ houses and an average of about seven people attended each meeting.
 There would always be a “show and tell”, where members would display their latest finds: Harry Oswald, his rare books; Mason Kaye, his ICV presentations; John Hood, his latest 3×5 flag acquisitions; Stewart Cameron, his unusual flag gleanings from thrift stores and flea markets; Mike Hale, his experiences and merchandise from running the largest flag store in the country—Elmer’s Flag & Banner; and, of course, Ted Kaye with flags from where he had traveled and information from his editing of NAVA’s journal Raven and his development of Good Flag, Bad Flag.